 - Payments: Checkfront integrates with 23 payment platforms.
 For more information see the “Payments” section above.

 A small company with some great programming skills and increasingly good customer service, Checkfront seems committed to their users.
 They’ve created a product that is scalable and functional for small businesses.
 Constant upgrades and the high quality of their integrations show how receptive the company has been to customer feedback from its very origins.
 They offer a sincerity and transparency very rare in business, and the software industry particularly.

 Checkfront’s system is a flexible and functional solution for companies managing tours, events, rentals, activities, or accommodations.
-Advanced booking and pricing options, as well as support for a wide range of language and currency, make it useful for many businesses.
+Advanced booking and pricing options, as well as support for a wide range of languages and currencies, make it useful for many businesses.
 But, as the company’s own website states, “we aren’t a ‘one size fits all’ solution.”
 So keep in mind that Checkfront isn’t suitable for everyone, nor is it the cheapest option around.
-That said, you won’t find booking software easier to use or with more potential for growth.
+That said, you won’t find booking software that’s easier to use or has more potential for growth.